ForgotMyCode/ForgotMyCode/README.md

 ![screenshot](https://github.com/ForgotMyCode/ForgotMyCode/assets/79061723/a847f2d2-a644-4b6a-8cc1-6ab361bf92f9)

-# Here are some my other projects that are not hosted here:
+# Here are some of my other projects that are not hosted here:

 (usually due to size of some assets)